Company

 Auditions

-Chattanooga Ballet is seeking to hire female and male artists to a 40-week contract in its 2023-24 season.
+Chattanooga Ballet is seeking to hire female and male artists for a 40-week contract.
 Artists auditioning are required to have strong ballet technique and be comfortable with pointe, contemporary and modern movement, and may be asked to demonstrate an understanding of pas de deux work.
 A headshot and résumé are required the day of the audition.
-Inquiries can be sent to CEO/Artistic Director Brian McSween, bmcsween@chaballet.org.
+No pre-registration is necessary, but if an artist is interested in being pre-screened for the audition, they can provide a video that includes classical and contemporary choreography.
+Pre-screened artists will be notified ahead of the audition if it is necessary for them to attend.

 1:00 Registration